Kerbaltec-Solutions/HoulaTrack/README.md

 4. The framerate might be very low right now, worry not, this will improve.
 5. Adjust the hue, saturation and value sliders so, that the hoop is clearly vissible and uninterupted in the KIV.
+   * If you are tracking a red hoop, click the `Hue Out-Of Range` button to switch to the mode of the same name.
    * Raise the minimum and lower the maximum of each slider until the hoop starts to get filtered out
    * Then go over all values again to filter out background noise as good as possible without disrupting the hoop too much
 6. Now adjust the values of the Edge-radius and Edge-threshold sliders, until there is a nice white line running along the center of the hoop and nowhere else in the KIV.